 Yehuda noted that the "don't break the web" requirement means that browser vendors don't have the liberty to "ship and iterate" in the traditional sense.
 The Extensible Web Manifesto is about providing primitives that allow developers to iterate in user space and eventually merge that progression back into the platform.
-This enables iteration and mitigates the burden of backwards compatibility.
-It also empower users to progress the platform.
-He noted Polymer in particular as providing high level APIs in user land iteration, meanwhile leveraging that information to drive the platform forward.
+This enables iteration and mitigates the burden of backward compatibility.
+It also empowers users to progress the platform.
+He noted Polymer in particular as providing high-level APIs in userland iteration, meanwhile leveraging that information to drive the platform forward.

 Angelina gave a quick overview of Web Components.
 Namely,

 Tab opened by conceding that CSS is by far the least extensible piece of the web platform.
 He then went over different ideas to open up CSS for developer empowerment.
 My favorite part was the optimistic and empowering close, "The future of CSS is open for business".

 Domenic shared his story about the Promises/A+ specification in which a community born specification is now a platform-wide primitive for thinking about asynchrony.
 He is now working on a streams specification.
 I owe Domenic a special bit of gratitude for convincing me to come to this meeting in the first place, thank you, Domenic.

 Jeni shared her work on a specification for packaging on the web.
 Today we optimize our applications using concatenation, however, you can't concatenate ES6 modules due to module scoping.
 There is also a large amount of work for mitigating requests, sprites or Base64 encoding images, CSS & JS concatenation etc. Packages are an answer to this problem.

 Alex proposed the question, how does progress happen?
 He contended that progress happens outside of the W3C, the W3C stamps that progress and they become standards.
 Progress happens with: